Egypt heads to polls to choose between Sisi and 'rival'

 Some 60 million people in Egypt, the most populated Arab country, are registered to vote on March 26, 27, and 28.
 Official results are expected on April 2.

-They will have the choice between Sisi and Moussa Mostafa Moussa, who registered right before the close date for applications, saving the election from being a one-horse race.
+They will have the choice between Sisi and Moussa Mostafa Moussa, who registered immediately before the close date for applications, saving the election from being a one-horse race.

 The military said the reserve general broke the law by illegally declaring his candidacy.